JessDataNLP/beginner_projects/README.md

 Contains functions that perform simple statistical operations, such as: median, average, standard error, z-score.

-Also contains a function that describes a numerical sample: first entry, last entry, median, average, standard error
+Also contains a function that describes a numerical sample: first entry, last entry, median, average, standard error.